ooni/ooni.org/content/install/ooniprobe.md

 #### Setting capabilities on your virtualenv python binary

-If your distribution supports capabilities you can avoid running ooniprobe as root through the following:
+If your distribution supports capabilities you can avoid running OONI Probe as root through the following:

 ```
 setcap cap_net_admin,cap_net_raw+eip /path/to/your/virtualenv's/python2
 ```

-### Running ooniprobe from a development environment
+### Running OONI Probe from a development environment

 On Debian based systems a development environment can be setup as follows: